Apocalypsecoder0/Webmmorpg/README.md

 Combat is resolved using a turn-based system where players choose their actions strategically.
 Contributing
 We welcome contributions to improve the game!
 To contribute:
-Fork the repository.
+- Fork the repository.
-Create a new branch for your feature or bug fix.
+- Create a new branch for your feature or bug fix.
-Make your changes and commit them.
+- Make your changes with clear commit messages and run tests.
-Push to your branch and create a pull request.
+- Push to your branch and open a pull request.
+Please follow the coding guidelines and adhere to the project's style guide.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.